NEWSMAKER-Troubleshooter Chris Hipkins faces a tough road as New Zealand PM | Politics

 NEWSMAKER-Troubleshooter Chris Hipkins faces a tough road as New Zealand PM

-Chris Hipkins, set to become New Zealand's prime minister, built a reputation for competence in tackling COVID-19, though he acknowledges some mistakes in handling the pandemic and faces a tough battle to retain power in an October general election.
-Known as "Chippy", the former COVID minister is a close ally of Jacinda Ardern, who shocked the nation on Thursday by announcing she was resigning.
+Chris Hipkins, who became New Zealand's new prime minister on Wednesday, built a reputation for competence in tackling COVID-19, though he acknowledges some mistakes in handling the pandemic and faces a tough battle to retain power in an October general election.
+Known as "Chippy", the former COVID minister is a close ally of Jacinda Ardern, who shocked the nation last week by announcing she was resigning.

-Chris Hipkins, set to become New Zealand's prime minister, built a reputation for competence in tackling COVID-19, though he acknowledges some mistakes in handling the pandemic and faces a tough battle to retain power in an October general election.
+Chris Hipkins, who became New Zealand's new prime minister on Wednesday, built a reputation for competence in tackling COVID-19, though he acknowledges some mistakes in handling the pandemic and faces a tough battle to retain power in an October general election.

-Known as "Chippy", the former COVID minister is a close ally of Jacinda Ardern, who shocked the nation on Thursday by announcing she was resigning.
-Hipkins, 44, expected to succeed Ardern as Labour leader on Sunday after no other candidates emerged, faces a stern test upon taking power, with Labour trailing the opposition in opinion polls and the country expected to fall into recession next quarter before a general election on Oct.
+Known as "Chippy", the former COVID minister is a close ally of Jacinda Ardern, who shocked the nation last week by announcing she was resigning.
+Hipkins, 44, who succeeded Ardern as Labour leader on Sunday after no other candidates emerged, now faces a stern test upon taking power, with Labour trailing the opposition in opinion polls and the country expected to fall into recession next quarter before a general election on Oct.
 14.

 First elected to parliament in 2008, Hipkins became a household name fronting the government's response to the pandemic.
 He was appointed health minister in July 2020 before becoming the COVID response minister at the end of the year.
 Under Ardern's "go hard, go early" approach to COVID, the island nation of 5 million was among the first to close borders.